Wallace H Coulter Trust

 Overview

 The Wallace H Coulter Trust was established in 1999 as a private foundation funded by the Wallace H. Coulter Foundation.
-The Trust operates as a distinct grant-making entity with approximately $12.9 million in assets (2023).
-Led by President and CEO Sue Van, the Trust focuses exclusively on supporting Asian American/Pacific Islander (AAPI) and American Indian/Alaska Native (AIAN) civic engagement organizations, as well as immigrant rights and social justice initiatives across the United States.
-The Trust awarded 63 grants totaling over $16.3 million in 2024, making it a significant funder in the civic engagement and immigrant rights space.
-The Trust operates with no full-time employees and is funded by the Wallace H. Coulter Foundation, which was established from the estate of biomedical inventor Wallace H. Coulter (1913-1998).
+The Trust operated as a distinct grant-making entity with approximately $12.9 million in assets (2023).
+Led by President and CEO Sue Van, the Trust focused exclusively on supporting Asian American/Pacific Islander (AAPI) and American Indian/Alaska Native (AIAN) civic engagement organisations, as well as immigrant rights and social justice initiatives across the United States.
+The Trust awarded grants totalling $16,364,150 in fiscal year 2023 (per the 990-PF filing), making it a significant funder in the civic engagement and immigrant rights space.
+The Trust operated with no full-time employees and was funded by the Wallace H. Coulter Foundation, which was established from the estate of biomedical inventor Wallace H. Coulter (1913-1998).

 Funding Priorities

-The Trust does not have formalized grant programs with specific names or tiers.
-Instead, grants are awarded at the discretion of trustees to organizations aligned with the Trust's mission.
-Recent grant amounts have included:
+The Trust did not have formalised grant programmes with specific names or tiers.
+Instead, grants were awarded at the discretion of trustees to organisations aligned with the Trust's mission.
+Recent grant amounts included:

 • Grant distribution: Rolling/ongoing based on trustee decisions